CIJ Summer Conference

 Sarah Cammarata

 Sarah Cammarata is an OSINT practitioner and corporate intelligence analyst, investigating white collar crime.
-Before moving to London from Washington, DC to pursue a Master’s in War Studies from King’s College London, she worked as a reporter at POLITICO and Stars and Stripes, where she covered defence, Congress and US military branches.
+Before moving to London from Washington, D.C., to pursue a Masters in War Studies from King’s College London, she worked as a reporter at POLITICO and Stars and Stripes, where she covered defence, Congress and US military branches.

 Tais Gadea Lara